Deputy Dawg

-Deputy Dawg is a Terrytoons cartoon character, featured on the animated television series of the same name that aired from 1960 to 1964.
+Deputy Dawg is a Terrytoons cartoon character, featured in the animated television series of the same name that aired from 1960 to 1964.

 Background

 The character of Deputy Dawg originated in 1959 as part of a projected series entitled Possible Possum, intended as a component of the Captain Kangaroo Show.
 Larz Bourne came up with the series concept and drew the first storyboards.
 Midway through production, the project was overhauled as a standalone series; Deputy Dawg became the star, and "Possible" was rechristened Muskie Muskrat, to avoid comparisons with Walt Kelly's comic strip character Pogo Possum.
 A later, less Kelly-inspired Terrytoons character would eventually take the Possible Possum name.

 The Deputy Dawg Show first ran weekly from January 1, 1960 to December 31, 1964.
 Each episode has a Deputy Dawg cartoon, followed by Sidney the Elephant.
 The British television debut came on BBC Television on August 31, 1963.

 The cartoons are between four and six minutes long, and were packaged three at a time and shown as a half-hour program.
 The show was produced by CBS and was the professional animation debut of Ralph Bakshi (as animator) of adult animation fame.

 The cartoons originally featured Deputy Dawg, an anthropomorphic dog, as a deputy sheriff in Florida, although as the episodes progressed, the location changed to Mississippi, and later to Tennessee.
 The other main characters are the "varmints" Muskie Muskrat, Ty Coon, Vincent van Gopher, and Pig Newton, as well as Dawg's boss the Sheriff and his wife Mrs. Deputy.
 A wilder addition to the cast was the "space varmint" Astronut, a mischievous alien visitor who was later given his own spin-off show.

 Deputy Dawg was voiced by Dayton Allen, a prolific voice actor who voiced many Terrytoons characters in television and theatrical shorts in the 1950s and 1960s.

 Much of the comedy in the cartoons is sight gag/action-based, with additional humor provided by comical dialects and stereotypical southern characteristics.
 Many storylines involve Deputy Dawg battling with peculiar locals and trying to please the Sheriff, as well as protecting his produce from Muskie and Vince.
 However, most of Muskie's and Vince's crimes are not taken very seriously, enabling Deputy Dawg to pal around with them when they are not causing trouble.
 The trio often engage in their favorite pastime, fishing for catfish.

-Musical direction was by Terrytoons standby Philip A. Scheib (April 14, 1894–April 1969), who at the time had recently worked on the Oscar-nominated Terrytoons shorts Sidney's Family Tree (1958) and The Juggler of Our Lady (1958).
+Musical direction was by Terrytoons standby Philip A. Scheib, who at the time had recently worked on the Oscar-nominated Terrytoons shorts Sidney's Family Tree (1958) and The Juggler of Our Lady (1958).
 The Deputy Dawg musical accompaniment often features a distinctive bass harmonica.

 Deputy Dawg later appeared in episodes of the 1987 series Mighty Mouse: The New Adventures.

 Deputy Dawg also appeared in the 1999 pilot Curbside.